Egypt eyes surge in fintech investment after new laws

 UNICORNS

-Ahmed Alfi, chairman of venture capital firm Sawari Ventures, says MNT could be Egypt's second fintech "unicorn", or company with a market value exceeding $1 billion, after e-payments giant Fawry (FWRY.CA), now worth about $2 billion.
+Ahmed Alfi, chairman of venture capital firm Sawari Ventures, says MNT could be Egypt’s second fintech “unicorn”, or company with a market value exceeding $1 billion, after e-payments giant Fawry, now worth about $2 billion.

 “There will be several unicorns in the fintech space in Egypt,” said Alfi.
 Sawari Ventures runs a 1 billion Egyptian pound ($64 million) fund that invests in high-growth companies.